 Bike tour in Ljubljana

 “We don’t melt cycling in the rain like sugar does in a cup of tea”, says Tevz, the chief of the Watermelon bike tours.

-With his informative and funny stories we passed important sites in the city, ventured out of the centre, explored the quiet parts of town, saw abandoned buildings, works of influential architect Jože Plečnik, and took enough breaks to listen to the sounds of the places and the stories that Ljubljana hides in her walls and monuments.
+They have some informative and funny stories to share, you will pass important sites in the city, venture out of the centre, explore the quiet parts of town, see abandoned buildings, works of influential architect Jože Plečnik, and take enough breaks to listen to the sounds of the places and the stories that Ljubljana hides in her walls and monuments.

 The city is pretty flat and most of it is super bike friendly.
-You can choose a long trip that lasts about four hours and costs $29 or a short one that takes half of the time and costs $23.
+You can choose a long trip that lasts about four hours and costs 38 euros or a short one that takes half of the time and costs 28 euros.
 Bikes, helmets and rain jackets are provided.
 This is one of our most recommended activities in Ljubljana.

 Visit Metelkova city

 Scary?
 Not during the daylight!

 This autonomous alternative culture zone is a place that lives vibrantly after the sunset, but you might be impressed when you visit during the daylight, and watch rain pouring from painted roofs.
 Seven buildings that used to be barracks and a prison (now it’s a famous Celica hostel) in the late 19th and early 20th centuries are a great place where artists and art lovers come to socialize.

 Colours, colours and more colours in Metelkova City.

 Concerts and events happen regularly here, and sexual and ethnic minorities can meet openly.
 Quirky, vibrant and hued; a must visit when in Ljubljana.
 Watch this video to learn more about the story of Metelkova.